Create queries in System Center Configuration Manager

 This query searches for the software package by using the names that are displayed in the programs list in Windows Control Panel.

-select SMS_R_System.NetbiosName, SMS_G_System_ADD_REMOVE_PROGRAMS.DisplayName from SMS_R_System inner join SMS_G_System_ADD_REMOVE_PROGRAMS on SMS_G_System_ADD_REMOVE_PROGRAMS.ResourceId = SMS_R_System.ResourceId where SMS_G_System_ADD_REMOVE_PROGRAMS.DisplayName like "%Visio%"
+select SMS_R_System.NetbiosName, SMS_G_System_ADD_REMOVE_PROGRAMS.DisplayName from SMS_R_System inner join SMS_G_System_ADD_REMOVE_PROGRAMS on SMS_G_System_ADD_REMOVE_PROGRAMS.ResourceId = SMS_R_System.ResourceId where SMS_G_System_ADD_REMOVE_PROGRAMS.DisplayName like "Microsoft%Visio%"

-Computers that are in a specific Active Directory Domain Services organizational unit
+Computers in a specific Active Directory Domain Services organizational unit

 Use the following query to return the NetBIOS name and organizational unit (OU) name of all computers in a specified OU.
 Replace the text